Treating Type 2 Diabetes

 Getting Physical Activity

-Because exercise can lower blood sugars, your child should check their sugar levels before, during, and after exercise if they are on insulin.
+Because exercise can lower blood sugar, your child should check their sugar levels before, during, and after exercise if they are on insulin.
 The care team can tell you other things to know about your child's physical activity.

 Taking Medicines for Type 2 Diabetes